Dorothy Lavinia Brown

-Biography
+Early life and education

-Brown was born in Philadelphia, Pennsylvania, and was surrendered to the Troy Orphan Asylum, an orphanage in Troy, New York at five months old by her mother, Edna Brown.
+In January 1914, Brown was born in Philadelphia, Pennsylvania, and was surrendered to the Troy Orphan Asylum, an orphanage in Troy, New York at five months old by her mother, Edna Brown.
 Dorothy lived at the orphanage until the age of 12.
-There were multiple factors that inspired Brown to pursue a career in surgery: the care she received during her tonsillectomy, and a performance that she watched that made her want to do something to make other African Americans proud.

 Although her mother tried to persuade Dorothy to live with her again, Brown ran away five times, returning to the Troy orphanage each time.
-At the age of fifteen, Brown ran away to enroll at Troy High School.
+At the age of fifteen, Brown enrolled at Troy High School.
 The principal at Troy High School found out that Brown was homeless, and he arranged for her to be taken in by Lola and Samuel Wesley Redmon.
 She worked as a mother's helper in the house of Mrs. W. F. Jarrett, in Albany, New York, which was just across the Hudson River.
 When she was fifteen, she worked at a self-service laundry.